Mixed anomalies of chiral algebras compactified to smooth quasi-projective surfaces: Abstract

 \section{Abstract}

-Recently the chiral algebra of Beilinson-Drinfeld draws much attention in the mathematical physics of superstring theory.
-Naively, this is a holomorphic conformal field theory with integer graded conformal dimension, whose target space not necessarily has the vanishing first Chern class.
-This algebra has two ways of definition: one is that of Malikov-Schechtman-Vaintrob by gluing affine patches, and the other is that of Kapranov-Vasserot by gluing the formal loop space.
-We will use the method of Malikov-Schechtman-Vaintrob in order to compute the gerbes of chiral differential operators.
+Some time ago, the chiral algebra theory of Beilinson-Drinfeld\cite{BD} was expected to play a central role in the convergence of divergence in mathematical physics of superstring theory for quantization of gauge theory and gravity.
+Naively, this algebra plays an important role in a holomorphic conformal field theory with a non-negative integer graded conformal dimension, whose target space does not necessarily have the vanishing first Chern class.
+This algebra has two definitions until now: one is that by Malikov-Schechtman-Vaintrob by gluing affine patches, and the other is that of Kapranov-Vasserot by gluing the formal loop spaces.
+I will use the new definition of Nekrasov by simplifying Malikov-Schechtman-Vaintrob in order to compute the obstruction classes of gerbes of chiral differential operators.

-In this paper, we will examine the two independent ansatzes of Witten's (0,2) heterotic strings and Nekrasov's generalized complex geometry are consistent in the case of $\mathbb{CP}^2$, which has 3 affine patches and is expected to has the 1st Pontrjagin anomaly.
-We also extend this direction to the case of 2 dimensional toric Fano manifolds (toric del Pezzo surfaces) of all degrees, by blowing up the generic 1,2,3 points of $\mathbb{CP}^2$.
-These coincide with the computation of the Hirzebruch Riemann-Roch theorem.
-The most notable case is the 1 point blowup, where the total gauge invariant anomaly vanishes.
+In this paper, I will examine the two independent Ans\"{a}tze (or working hypotheses) of Witten's $\mathcal{N}=(0,2)$ heterotic strings and Nekrasov's generalized complex geometry, after Hitchin and\\ Gualtieri, are consistent in the case of $\mathbb{CP}^2$, which has $3$ affine patches and is expected to have the ``first Pontryagin anomaly".

+I also scrutinized the physical meanings of $2$ dimensional toric Fano manifolds, or rather toric del Pezzo surfaces, obtained by blowing up the non-colinear $1, 2, 3$ points of $\mathbb{CP}^2$.
+The obstruction classes of gerbes of them coincide with the second Chern characters obtained by the Riemann-Roch theorem and in particular vanishes for $1$ point blowup, which means that one of the gravitational anomalies vanishes for a non-Calabi-Yau manifold compactification.

-The significant future direction towards its application to the geometric Langlands program is also discussed in the last section.
+The future direction towards the geometric Langlands program is also discussed in the last section.